kleinbottle/swanlotus/content/blogs/wonder-that-is-pi/wonder-that-is-pi.md

 The value of the RHS could be computed from first principles, and thus the ratio was known numerically.
 It is:
 $$
 \frac{\pi}{\varpi} \approx \frac{3.141592653589793}{2.622057554292119} \approx 1.198140234735592.
-$$
+$${#eq:pi-varpi-ratio}

- We take a look at the third piece of the puzzle, the AGM, before resuming our mathematical tale.
+We will now take a look at the third piece of the puzzle, the AGM, before resuming our mathematical tale.

 ### The Arithmetic-Geometric Mean